-In constructing the exam, the major professor ordinarily solicits questions from all members of the supervisory committee and designs the examination based on a reading list, drawn from the major and minor areas of concentration, that the student develops in consultation with the major professor and committee members.
+In constructing the exam, the major professor ordinarily solicits questions from all members of the supervisory committee (though typically not the University Representative; see Section XI.4., below) and designs the examination based on a reading list, drawn from the major and minor areas of concentration, that the student develops in consultation with the major professor and committee members.
 In the case of Rhetoric and Composition, a student will develop a reading list that builds from a common set of readings, and the exam will include three sets of questions: one in rhetoric, one in composition, and one in a subfield of Rhetoric and Composition of the student's choosing (see below).

 It is important that students keep in close touch with their major professors throughout this whole period to ensure that the exam process runs smoothly.